MicrosoftDocs/azure-docs-powershell/azps-9.7.1/Az.Storage/New-AzStorageContext.md

 $Context = New-AzStorageContext -StorageAccountName "myaccountname" -UseConnectedAccount
 ```

-This command creates a context by using the OAuth (Azure AD) Authentication.
+This command creates a context by using the OAuth (Microsoft Entra ID) Authentication.

 ### Example 11: Create a context by specifying a storage account name, storage account key and custom blob endpoint
 ```powershell